illinois-cs241/assignment-docs/advanced_c.md

 you can't tell the compiler what types you want your arguments to have - leading to more situations where a programmer can create insidious bugs.

-_fun fact:_ Variadic functions are pretty common in languagues, a notable example being python.
+_fun fact:_ Variadic functions are pretty common in languages, a notable example being python.
 However, python has better semantics around this feature by providing an array containing all passed in arguments as opposed to C's approach described below.